 Repro Restriction: The McKee Archives is the copyright holder for the Stuckey materials.

-Finding Aid: A copy of the photograph inventory is in the blue binder on the reference
+Finding Aid: A copy of the photograph inventory is in the blue binder on the reference shelf in the reading room.

-Alf Fowler collection 6-1999 (Brandon photographs) and the BU Art
+Related Material: Alf Fowler collection 6-1999 (Brandon photographs) and the BU Art